renesugar/k_elda_archive/docs/_GettingStarted.md

 on your `default` base infrastructure.
 It will return immediately, because the `daemon` process does the heavy lifting.

-It takes a few minutes from you `quilt run` until the VMs and application are fully up and running.
-To see how things are progressing, use Quilt's `show`
+It takes a few minutes from you `quilt run` until the provider has booted the VMs, and the application is fully up and running.
+To see how things are progressing, use Quilt's `show` command:
-command:

 ```console
 $ quilt show